i82egjur/Information-technology-law-standardization/TEMA4/Tema4modelosCapas.md

 ### 4. What information is given in the summary (named “introduction” in ISO printed version)?

+- It makes a global introduction about the text, it introduced the organization involved in the development of the text.
+The areas identified and the purpose of the text.

 ### 5. What information is given in the scope section?